About Me

 Frontier Based Exploration Using Kobuki Turtlebot

-Monocular Visual Odometry for an Underwater Vehicle
+Monocular Visual Odometry (M-VO) for an Autonomous Underwater Vehicle (AUV)

-Monocular visual odometry (VO) for an Autonomous Underwater Vehicle (AUV) through an integrated approach combining extended Kalman filter (EKF) based navigation.
-The methodology employs SIFT feature detection and FLANN matching to process images from a ROSBag.
+M-VO for an AUV through an integrated approach combining extended Kalman filter (EKF) based navigation.
+The methodology employs SIFT feature detection and FLANN matching to (offline / post) process images from a ROSBag.
 A key contribution of this work is the incorporation of EKF to provide a refined estimation of the vehicle´s motion and trajectory.

 Kinematic Control System for a Mobile Manipulator, based on the Task-Priority Redundancy Resolution Algorithm